mmistakes/so-simple-theme/citations/index.md

 * Notebaert, Lies and Stijn Masschelein, Bridget Wright, and Colin MacLeod.
 2015.
-To risk or not to risk: anxiety and the calibration between risk perception and danger mitigation.  *Journal of Experimental Psychology: Learning, Memory, and Cognition". ePub.
+To risk or not to risk: anxiety and the calibration between risk perception and danger mitigation.  *Journal of Experimental Psychology: Learning, Memory, and Cognition*. ePub.

 * Maxwell B. Joseph, William E. Stutz, and Pieter T. J. Johnson.
 2015.
   Multilevel models for the distribution of hosts and symbionts.